MatthiasSchinzel/sysmon/Readme.md

 * HDD/SSD utilization.

+You can also see an overview of running processes.

 <h2>
 Getting Started
 </h2>

 I wanted to have a graphical visualization of the load of most physical devices.
 The system monitor in ubuntu does a great job, but is not displaying HDD and SDD load as well as no GPU load.
-This tools brings all the information together to one place, similar to the task manager in windows.
+This tools brings all the information together to one place, similar to task manager in windows.

 ### 1. Installation and run